 With a new endeavor finally coming to life in the last few months, Death & Co’s second location recently took up shop in the new Ramble Hotel in Denver, CO.
 It includes a main lobby bar created in the original’s image, a reservation-only private bar, called Suite 6A, which only seats twenty people at a time and is by reservation only, and even a cafe bar by the name of DC/AM offering coffee, breakfast, and more.

 If there’s anything we can learn from Death & Co, it’s that hospitality, innovation, and the right kind of attitude go a long way.
 We hope to find a seat next to you at the bar!

 Head in early, or be prepared to wait a few minutes before coming in.
 Remember, the man at the door is your friend

-With seasonal menus, we highly suggest you stick to it.
+With seasonal menus, we highly suggest you stick to the starting lineup.
 They’ve got some of the best cocktails on planet earth.
 Rule of thumb, when in Death & Co. you drink what they tell you

 intimate setting for which ever direction this night pulls you.
-Whether date, business meeting, or outing with the crew – there is no bad time to enter
+Whether a date, business meeting, or outing with the crew—there is no bad time to enter this realm

-If headed to Manhattan just for Death & Co. grab a room at Freehand Hotel, our choice shelter when in NYC
+If headed to Manhattan just for Death & Co. grab a room at Freehand Hotel, our choice shelter when around the East Village

 We built this for you.
 Free of charge.